Should we repeal ObamaCare? Should we defund ObamaCare? How would repealing ObamaCare or defunding ObamaCare affect the country?

 The Effects of Repealing ObamaCare or Defunding ObamaCare

-If the Affordable Care Act was repealed or defunded, especially now that it’s “the law of the land” (ie. it was upheld in the Supreme Court in 2012), the effects would be massive to say the least.
+If the Affordable Care Act was repealed or defunded, especially now that it’s “the law of the land” (ie. it was upheld in the Supreme Court in 2012 and 2015), the effects would be massive to say the least.
 For starters since so much of the health care reform law is already implemented, many aspects would not just go away overnight.

 Some of the parts of the law that could go away overnight if the ACA was repealed include the majority of the new benefits, rights, and protections like the protections for the 1 in 2 Americans with preexisting conditions.
 Repealing those protections would do little to curb federal, state, or personal health care spending, but would be a major blow to new consumer rights and protections in regard to healthcare.

 Loosening rules on insurers may decrease premium growth in the long term, but at this point there is little chance insurers would actually decrease premiums regardless of whether the ACA was repealed or not… in fact the loss of millions of ObamaCare customers might just send the Market into chaos leading to higher premiums in the short term.

 The estimated cost of repealing the law could be as much as $6.2 Trillion (over the next 75 years) according to a 2013 report by the Government Accountability Office ($6.2 trillion isn’t an exact number, it is an extrapolation of a worse case scenario based on this report).

 A recent June 2015 report from the Congressional Budget Office showed a $137 billion net increase to the deficit over the next decade if the ACA is repealed (a little less jarring and more exact short term effect on the deficit), plus up to 24 million being uninsured by 2024.